kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _event_handlers/api_data.cljs_

-1. On update, re-fetch the note.
+1. On update, re-fetch the note
-2. Re-use the same merging logic that we use for the bulk `:notes/received` event.
+2. Re-use the same merging logic that we use for the bulk `:notes/received` event

 The last piece of state management that we need for this feature is the hook into the routing event handler.